 As you can see, we stock a wide range of 3D printer filaments in a variety of colours and effects.
 We normally supply 3mm and 1.75mm filaments, but can do other diameters on request.
 These are manufactured in PLA and ABS, on loose rolls and cored spools.
-We also do Impact Modified and High Impact PLA on request, and can supply other plastics such as the clear, rubbery PETG, the low-temp CAPA (Also marketed as “Flexible Filament”) and the HIPS used as a support material in some commercial printers.
+We also do Impact Modified and High Impact PLA on request, and can supply other plastics such as the clear, flexible PETG, the low-temp CAPA (Also marketed as “Flexible Filament”) and the HIPS used as a support material in some commercial printers.

 Please, check our range of colours and feel free to ask questions.

 PLA, or polylactic acid, is an ideal material to use in 3D printers.
 It is pleasant to work with, available in optically clear forms, and produces no noxious fumes when extruded; the odour has been likened to candyfloss and it is made from the natural acid present in yoghurt.
 The Natural filament has no additives and is quite safe to use with foodstuffs – the material is used to make soluble sutures for surgery and it doesn’t affect the lactose intolerant.